 A wide door to the outdoor shower tucked into the corner of the back patio allows for privacy when in use.

 An large architectural dog house mimics the look, feel and color palette of the main house.

 Beefy pillars and Chippendale style railings on the doghouse echo those details found on the front of the main house.

 The blue-gray painted metal ridged roof on the doghouse makes sure it will stay dry in rainy weather.
 Its color matches the trim colors on the main house.

-Working mini plantation shutters allow fresh air to enter the doghouse.
+Working mini wood shutters allow fresh air to enter the doghouse.
 They resemble those used on the main house and are painted in the same blue-gray color.